 1. Crop the Picture

-Cropping the image is a great way to enhance the image compositions.
+Cropping an image is a great way to enhance its compositions.
 Most photo editing tools offer various compositional grids when you enable the crop feature.

-It is available in two of the most popular photo editing tools, Adobe Photoshop and Adobe Lightroom.
-Rule of thirds, golden spiral, golden ratio, and diagonal grid.
+These grids are available in popular photo editing tools like Adobe Photoshop and Adobe Lightroom.
+Rule of thirds, golden spiral, golden ratio, and diagonal grid are some of the popular grids.

-Cropping is also effectively used to change the aspect ratio of the image, which will completely change the camera composition.
+Cropping is also effective for changing the aspect ratio of the image, which can significantly alter the composition.

 2. Vignetting

-When you have frames where the subject occupies most of the picture, little vignetting can help make the subject stand out.
+When the subject occupies most of the picture, adding a slight vignette can help make the subject stand out.

-You can apply the vignette using the photo editing tool.
-Don’t apply too much.
+You can apply the vignette using a photo editing tool.
+Be careful not to overdo it.

 3. Black and White Conversion

 Some images look better in Black and White than in color.
-So, try converting the same image to black and white to see which one is the best.
+So, try converting an image to black and white to see which one is the best.

-It is good to capture the image in RAW format if your camera supports this file format.
-It will help you to get the maximum details of the frame.
+It is good idea to capture the image in RAW format if your camera supports it.
+This will help you retain the maximum details in the frame.

 4. Contrast Adjustments

 You can boost the contrast of the image during editing.
-But, make sure that you don’t increase it too much and make it look unnatural.
+But, make sure not to increase it too much as this can make the image look unnatural.

 5. Levelling the Horizon

-Sometimes, when you capture the image in the camera, the horizon may not be leveled perfectly.
+Sometimes, when you capture an image, the horizon may not be perfectly level.

-It is mostly because of not using the in-camera grid feature.
-Landscape photographers face this problem quite often.
+This issue often arises from not using the in-camera grid feature.
+Landscape photographers frequently encounter this problem.

 5 Recommended Books To Read For Photography Composition

-I also recommend you to read the following books, if you want to learn more in-depth about camera compositions.
+I also recommend the following books, if you want to learn more in-depth about different photo compositions.

 1. Mastering Composition- The Definitive Guide For Photographers by Richard Garvey Williams